University of Central Florida: Student government

 The University of Central Florida's Student Government (UCF SG) is an advocacy group for the students who attend the university, representing the university's approximately 70,000 undergraduate, graduate, and professional students.
-It is the largest Student Government within the state of Florida and one of the largest in the United States.
-It also often places in the top ten student governments nationally for the services and outreach it provides for the students it serves.
+It is the largest student government within the state of Florida and one of the largest in the United States.
 UCF SG operates within a multimillion-dollar budget.
 It funds and operates five campus departments—the Recreation and Wellness Center, the Office of Student Involvement, Student Legal Services, the A&SF Business Office, and the Student Union—while also providing around $1 million in funding to nearly 600 registered student organizations.